cheshire-cat-ai/core/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

+- QA / tests
+- docs and tutorials
+- online demo
+- voice interface
+- more plugins shipped by default
-- Coming soon...
+- (surprise!!!)
+PURR

 ## Contributing
-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this better, open an issue and we can reason about it.
-Don't forget to give the project a star!
-Thanks again!
+If you want to contribute code, fork the repo and create a pull request.

 1. Try out the Cat
 1. Fork the Project